drijnkels/sudoku/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to start playing

-You can start editing the page by modifying `/src/app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.